tdauth/wowr/README.md

 * When placing a building at creep spawns, the creeps will respawn when the building is destroyed.
 In the original map the creeps did never respawn again.
 * The quest with Maiev was bugged in the original map.
 Maiev could not be moved.
 * Summoned units won't respawn again like regular creeps.
-* Undead housings can be used as Undead goldmines.
+* Undead housings are Haunted Gold Mines.

 ## Computer AI